kakp0/Rocket-League-Name-Spoofer/README.md

 # How To Run:
 0) Open RL Name Spoofer.py and *CHANGE* both the CURRENT_NAME and NEW_NAME variables to what you want!
 1) Open CMD and launch mitmproxy running the script with the command `mitmdump -s "C:\CHANGE\ME\TO\THE\FILE\PATH\OF\RL Name Spoofer.py"`
-2) Press "Windows+I" to open your internet settings
+2) Press "Windows+i" to open your internet settings
 3) Under "Manual proxy setup" select "Edit" for "Use a proxy server"
 4) Set the Proxy IP address to `127.0.0.1` and the port to `8080` (This will route all your traffic through mitmproxy)
 5) Press "Save"